-- The peoples should forbid their children from peer groups that are likely to cause bad behaviour to them through sensitizing them about the immoral activities in society. - Some cultural norms and customs such as taking of drugs during ceremonies like weddings should be revised in the interest of social, economic and political life. - Government should start various income generating activities.
+• The peoples should forbid their children from peer groups that are likely to cause bad behaviour to them through sensitizing them about the immoral activities in society.

+- Some cultural norms and customs such as excessive drinking of alcohol during ceremonies like weddings should be revised in the interest of social, economic and political life. - Government should start various income generating activities.
 Public companies should be in position to avail people with well paying jobs.
-The private sector should given tax holidays so as to accumulate enough capital. - Counseling services should be availed to the people especially the desperate ones who resume to drugs taking. - Local administrators, government, church, NGO workers should sensitize the people about the dangers of excessive drugs taking.
-This should be done through print and audio media, these include, newspapers, poster, bill boards, radio and televisions among other channels. - Government should coordinate with the private sector through setting up various incomes generating activities right from village level.
+The private sector should given tax holidays so as to accumulate enough capital. - Counseling services should be availed to the people especially the desperate ones who resume to alcohol drinking. - Strict laws should be put in place to penalize people who take excessive alcohol.
+This should include; fines and community service where necessary.
+Few drinking places should be recommended by law and very strong alcoholic drinks be banned and limit drinking hours in the whole district. - Local administrators, government, church, NGO workers should sensitize the people about the dangers of excessive alcohol drinking.
+This should be done through print and audio media, these include, newspapers, poster, bill boards, radio and televisions among other channels. - Government should coordinate with the private sector through setting up various income generating activities right from village level.
 The government should empower people through giving them low interest loans in order to generate capital for investment.
 People should as well be organized into small Savings Credit and Cooperative Societies (SACCOS) to easily access financial support from various institutions. - Religious leaders through preaching should rehabilitate peoples' morals through counseling and guidance teachings.
-They should condemn all bad acts such drug and sex abuse, theft and use of abusive language which disfavors good interpersonal relations.
+They should condemn all bad acts such drug and sex abuse, theft and use of abusive language which disfavors good interpersonal relations. - Families should formulate their own governing principles and members who do not abide by them should be punished.
+Family heads should lead and guide others about good behaviour.

-- Families should formulate their own governing principles and members who do not abide by them should be punished.
-Family heads should lead and guide others about good behaviour. - Health workers though NGOs should educate the public about the dangers of drugs consumption.
-Various deadly diseases such as cancer that result from excessive drugs taking should be informed to the people.
-They should as well be taught how to stop drugs taking. - Some cultural beliefs and norms should be revised.
-Some people who believe that drug taking is a sign of showing that one is brave should be or advised to stop that belief.
-Though drugs are used in fulfilling cultural functions, it should be taken responsibly.
+- Health workers though NGOs should educate the public about the dangers of alcohol consumption.
+Various deadly diseases such as cancer that result from excessive alcohol drinking should be informed to the people.
+They should as well be taught how to stop alcohol drinking. - Some cultural beliefs and norms should be revised.
+Some people who believe that alcohol drinking is a sign of showing that one is brave should be or advised to stop that belief.
+Though alcohol is used in fulfilling cultural functions, it should be taken responsibly.